Saurja/covid-dashboard/README.md

-# Building a COVID19 Dashboard using Node.js
+# COVID19 Dashboard using Node.js